-VIKKI STONE is currently working on her Arts Council England funded project Concerto for Comedian which will have its world premiere in Spring 2017.
+VIKKI STONE is currently working on her Arts Council England funded project Concerto for Comedian which will has its world premiere at Wells Cathedral's new concert hall in May 2017 before playing the prestigious Waterfront Stage at Latitude Festival in July.
+She will also host The Amazing Sound Quest with the BBC Philharmonic Orchestra at Manchester's Bridgewater Hall in June.

 Vikki is an award-winning musical comedian best known for her original comedy songs, as well as an actress, composer and voiceover artist.
 In 2016 she became presenter of the first ever Proms Unplucked podcast for the Proms and BBC Music, which provided access all areas info and interviews and was also broadcast on Radio 3.
 Her recent TV appearances include ITV2's Safeword, BBC1's The John Bishop Show and voicing Bad Robots for E4, and was seen in cinemas across the country as part of the BBC's Children's BAFTA award winning Ten Pieces project alongside Pixie Lott and Clara Amfo.